-The European Union-wide capacity KPI shall be the minutes of en route ATFM delay per flight-hour, defined as follows:
+The European Union-wide capacity KPI shall be the percentage of IFR flights delayed by more than 15 minutes due to en-route Air Traffic Flow Management (ATFM) capacity restrictions, defined as follows:

-- (a) The en route ATFM delay is the delay calculated by the central unit of ATFM as defined in Commission Regulation (EC) No XXX/XXXX on ATFM and expressed as the difference between the take-off time requested by the aircraft operator in the last submitted flight plan and the calculated take-off time allocated by the central unit of ATFM. - (b) The indicator includes all IFR flights within European airspace and covers all ATFM delay causes. - (c) The indicator is calculated for the whole calendar year. - 3.2 As from the second reference period, a second European Union-wide capacity indicator shall be developed to address the specific airport ANS-related capacity issues.
+- (a) The en route ATFM delay is the delay calculated by the central unit of ATFM as defined in Commission Regulation (EC) No XXX/XXXX on ATFM and expressed as the difference between the take-off time requested by the aircraft operator in the last submitted flight plan and the calculated take-off time allocated by the central unit of ATFM. - (b) The indicator includes all IFR flights within European airspace and covers all ATFM delay causes. - (c) The indicator is calculated for the whole calendar year. - 3.2 As from the second reference period, a second European Union-wide capacity indicator shall be developed to address the specific ATC and airport-related capacity issues.